emam448/BusHub.github.io/README.md

 ## Usage

-1. It is static website so Don't panic just extarxct all and open all pages step by step
+1. It is a static website so Don't panic just extract all and open all pages step by step

 ## Contributing